QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 Enabling networking between two qubes
 -------------------------------------

 Normally any networking traffic between qubes is prohibited for security reasons.
-However, in special situations, one might want to selectively allow specific qubes to establish networking connectivity between each other.
+However, in special situations, you might want to selectively allow specific qubes to establish networking connectivity between each other.
-For example, this might be useful in some development work, when one wants to test networking code, or to allow file exchange between HVM domains (which do not have Qubes tools installed) via SMB/scp/NFS protocols.
+For example, this might be useful in some development work, when you want to test networking code, or to allow file exchange between HVM domains (which do not have Qubes tools installed) via SMB/scp/NFS protocols.

 In order to allow networking between qubes A and B follow these steps: